priyanshugour70/springboot-react-jwt/README.md

 - To stop `order-api` and `order-ui`, go to the terminals where they are running and press `Ctrl+C`;

-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside: `springboot-react-jwt-token` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside: `springboot-react-jwt` root folder, run the command below
   ```
   docker compose down -v
   ```

 ## How to upgrade order-ui dependencies to latest version

-- In a terminal, make sure you are in `springboot-react-jwt-token/order-ui` folder;
+- In a terminal, make sure you are in `springboot-react-jwt/order-ui` folder;

 - Run the following commands:
   ```